WKNY: History

-In 1954, the Kingston Broadcasting Company put a TV station on the air, WKNY-TV.
-It started on Channel 66 and later moved to Channel 21.
+In 1954, the Kingston Broadcasting Company put a television station on the air, WKNY-TV.
+It started on channel 66 and later moved to channel 21.
 While it was licensed to Kingston, its studios and tower were in Poughkeepsie.
-WKNY-TV carried programming from the four TV networks at the time, CBS, NBC, ABC and the DuMont.
+WKNY-TV carried programming from the four TV networks at the time: CBS, NBC, ABC and the DuMont.
 It served as the only television station between New York City and Albany.
-But in the 1950s, few people had TV sets that could receive UHF channels, above 13.
-And the advertising base in the sparsely populated Hudson Valley was small.
+In the 1950s, few people had TV sets that could receive UHF channels, above 13, and the advertising base in the sparsely populated Hudson Valley was small.
 WKNY-TV only lasted two years, suspending operations in 1956.

 In the 1960s and 1970s, WKNY was a Top 40 station.
 It aired the syndicated countdown show "American Top 40 with Casey Kasem" on Saturdays from 8am-noon.
-By the 1980s, WKNY evolved to a full-service adult contemporary format, when it was in competition with Walter C. Maxwell's AM 920 WGHQ.
+By the 1980s, WKNY evolved to a full-service adult contemporary format, when it was in competition with Walter C. Maxwell's WGHQ.

 In 1971, the station moved to 212 Fair Street in a house formerly owned by Mayor Raymond Garraghan.
 In 1986, WKNY moved into its present studio and offices at 718 Broadway.

 Noted former personalities include "Morning Mayor" Ward Todd, who enjoyed a high ratings in the era when AM radio captured a large wake-up audience.
-WKNY also aired New York Yankees baseball for many years before the games shifted to country music station FM 94.3 WKXP, when it was co-owned with WKNY.
+WKNY also aired New York Yankees baseball for many years before the games shifted to country music station WKXP, when it was co-owned with WKNY.

 In 2002, Cumulus Media, a major owner of radio stations across the U.S., acquired WKNY.

-On August 30, 2013, a deal was announced in which Cumulus Media would swap its stations in Dubuque, Iowa, and Poughkeepsie, New York, including WKNY, to Townsquare Media in exchange for Peak Broadcasting's Fresno, California, stations.
+On August 30, 2013, a deal was announced in which Cumulus would swap its stations in Dubuque, Iowa, and Poughkeepsie, New York, including WKNY, to Townsquare Media in exchange for Peak Broadcasting's stations in Fresno, California.
 The deal was part of Cumulus' acquisition of Dial Global.
 Townsquare, Peak, and Dial Global were all controlled by Oaktree Capital Management.
 The transaction was consummated effective November 14, 2013.

 On August 2, 2017, a new non-profit organization, The Radio Kingston Corporation, announced an agreement with Townsquare to purchase WKNY and move it to non-commercial status.
-Thirty-year broadcast veteran Jimmy Buff, former program director and morning host for 100.1 WDST in Woodstock, New York, was named executive director of Radio Kingston.
+Thirty-year broadcast veteran Jimmy Buff, former program director and morning host for WDST in Woodstock, New York, was named executive director of Radio Kingston.
 On October 31, 2017, the sale between Radio Kingston Corp and Townsquare was completed at a price of $500,000.